MicroFocus/CX/GOVERNANCE.md

 *   Regression Test - the required tests will be defined by the SC
 *   Receive RTM approval for dependent software (through ITLS http://alliance.microfocus.com/RegistrationList.aspx)
 *   Receive export approval from International Trade Services (currently tyler.flake@microfocus.com)
+*   Evaluate patent documentation in /legal folder.
+Add patent notices to the product as recommended by Legal.
 *   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
 *   (standalone release) Copyright
 *   (standalone release) Escrow
-*   (standalone release) Evaluate patent documentation in /legal folder and add patent numbers or patent pending notices to the product as recommended by Legal.